-The Welsh Affairs Committee (WAC) is in the process of scrutinising this proposed LCO.
-It launched a call for evidence that closed on 1 October 20071.
-The questions contained within this call for evidence demonstrate that the Welsh Affairs Committee is looking at the proposed LCO in a different way to the Assembly Committee.
+The Welsh Affairs Committee (WAC) scrutinised this proposed LCO.
+It launched a call for evidence that closed on 1 October 20072.
+The questions contained within this call for evidence demonstrated that the Welsh Affairs Committee was looking at the proposed LCO in a different way to the Assembly's Committee.

-The WAC took evidence from the Parliamentary Under-Secretary of State for Wales, Huw Irranca-Davies MP, and officials, on 07 November 20072.
+The WAC took evidence from the Parliamentary Under-Secretary of State for Wales, Huw Irranca-Davies MP, and officials, on 7 November 20073.
 The questioning concentrated on similar issues to those raised by the Assembly's Committee.
-Jane Hutt AM, the Minister for Children, Education, Lifelong Learning and Skills will be giving evidence to the WAC on 21 November 2007.
+Jane Hutt AM, the Minister for Children, Education, Lifelong Learning and Skills gave evidence to the WAC on 21 November 20074.